 - The USDA loan program is a zero down, 100% loan program.
 You can buy using the USDA program with no money down.
 What’s best is the affordable rates and low costs are not impacted by the size of your down payment.
 Whether you put down no money, or large down payment, the loan rate and government fees stay the same.

-- The USDA mortgage is not for farm land and ranches.
+- The USDA mortgage is not for farmland and ranches.
 Many people mistake the USDA program as a farmer only loan.
-Not only is not a farm loan, you cannot use this program on an income producing property.
-It is for regular homes outside the highly-populated cities, most these area’s are considered rural eligible.
+Not only is it not a farm loan, but borrowers cannot use this program on any income-producing property.
+It is for regular homes outside the highly-populated cities, most of these areas are considered rural eligible.
 Many people don’t know that there are many more areas eligible for USDA around the U.S major cities.
 Contact us below to discuss your location in detail.

 USDA 502 Guaranteed Program

 The Guaranteed program is offered by approved USDA lenders only, not directly by USDA.
 The program is a 30-year fixed loan that allows zero money down.
 The home buyer’s income must be equal or less than a pre-determined percentage of the median income in the area.
 If a home buyer’s income exceeds the limit, they can deduct certain expenses like child care expenses, disability, elderly care.
 These expenses to reduce the household income calculation in order to qualify.
 Also, the income limit is based on the area and also size of the household, so a family of 5+ can have much higher income than a family of 1-4.
 Here are some bullet points on this program:

 - 30-year fixed loan with no money down